samboest/School_District_Analysis/README.md

 - **How is the district summary affected?**
     - The largest difference in the district summary is the total number of students changing from 39170 to 38709 which was caused by replacing ninth grade values with NaN.
 - **How is the school summary affected?**
     - Upon removing  the 9th graders, There was only a slight change in the overall, math, and overall percentage scores.
 Images are below  This result tells me that 9th graders did not significantly overpreform the other grades when they cheated.
-In the spirit of the budget analysis, the schoole board could make the decision that the determined "per student budget" should stay $638 for Thomas High.  the logic here is that the school preformed at a similar level.
+In the spirit of the budget analysis, the schoole board could make the decision that the determined "per student budget" should stay $638 for Thomas High.
+The logic here is that the school preformed at a similar level.
 ![](Resources/new_summary.png)
 - **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**
     - Looking at all metrics and schools, removing nith graders has not significantly changes Thomas High's performance